vapor/blog/Content/posts/how-we-do-vapor-releases.md

 * `semver-patch` - in accordance with [SemVer](https://semver.org) guidelines, "patch" releases are typically limited to bug fixes or other functional changes which neither add new public APIs nor break the behavior of existing ones.
 * `semver-minor` - changes that would introduce new APIs that can be adopted.

 The pull request will go through a review by one of the maintainers/core team, and obviously must pass all the tests in CI across the different platforms and Swift versions we support.
 Once that's all green, we merge the PR and use [Penny](https://github.com/vapor/penny-bot), Vapor's bot, to create a release.
-The pull request title and body form the release title and body (which is why you might see us edit them if you submit a PR) and if the PR is tagged with SemVer patch or minor, Penny works out the release number, tags the code, creates a release in GitHub and notifies Discord.
+The pull request title and description are used as the release's title and body (which is why you might see us edit them if you submit a PR), and if the PR is tagged with `semver-patch` or `semver-minor`, Penny works out the release number, tags the code, creates a release in GitHub and and posts a message in the Discord server.
 The only exception to this is security releases because GH doesn't support automations on security forks yet.

 When I originally started contributing to Vapor, I really wasn't a fan of how releases were run.
 With a flurry of activity, we could have a few releases a day, or several in a week.
 And the numbers could get quite big (at the time of writing Vapor's minor version is on 115).
 But these days I really value the release process.
-It provides a lot of benefits and makes life as an open source project easier.
+It provides a lot of benefits and makes life as an open source project maintainer easier.

 ## What prompted this